 You will receive a report card with a final letter grade.
 We send your mark to the Ministry of Education.
 During the pandemic, we ask that students request report cards by emailing email@example.com with the subject heading "Report Card Request".
 Please note that if the email you use differs from the email address we have on file, this may delay processing your request.

-Students over 18 are legally adults and are protected by Freedom if Information and Protection of Privacy legislation.
-As a result, information regarding student progress will not be released to parents without prior conversation, consent and documentation.
+Students over 18 are legally adults and are protected by Freedom of Information and Protection of Privacy legislation.
+Information regarding student progress is not released to parents without prior conversation, consent and documentation.

-Adult Education follows a code of conduct that provides a framework to ensure student success is reached through courtesy, consideration, constructive behaviour and common sense.
-All members of the Adult Education community will work to establish and maintain a safe, caring, and orderly environment for purposeful learning.
-Disciplinary action, whenever possible, is restorative, rather than merely punitive.
+Adult Education follows a code of conduct that provides a framework to ensure student success is met through respect, support, constructive consequences and common goals .
+All members of the Adult Education community work to maintain a safe, caring, and orderly environment for purposeful learning.
+Racism will not be tolerated at our school.
+Disciplinary action, whenever possible, is restorative, rather than punitive.

 Academic honesty is expected of all students.
 Cheating, including plagiarism, is a serious breach of our Code of Conduct, and will result in immediate consequences.